Humbly Homemade

 • Press the dough in an even layer in your greased springform pan.
 Poke the dough a dozen times with a fork.

-• Bake for 20 to 25 minutes, until it’s golden on top.
+• Bake for 20 to 25 minutes, until it's golden on top.
 Set aside to cool.
+Reduce the oven temperature to 325°F.

 Make the Cheesecake

-• In a large mixing bowl with a hand mixer or in a stand mixer fitted with the paddle attachment, mix the quark, cornstarch, granulated sugar, vanilla extract, lemon juice, and lemon zest until it’s creamy, after 2 to 3 minutes on low speed.
+• In a large mixing bowl with a hand mixer, or in a stand mixer fitted with the paddle attachment, mix the quark, cornstarch, granulated sugar, vanilla extract, lemon juice, and lemon zest until it's creamy, after 2 to 3 minutes on low speed.

 • Add the Greek yogurt and mix again until it's well combined.
 Set aside.